mbabynames search ✿

 Eden Katherine

-Eden ("noble and strong") and Katherine ("pure").
+Eden ("delight") and Katherine ("pure").
 Two distinct meanings that create a name with range.
 Eden is 2 syllables.
 Katherine at 3 adds length and rhythm.

 Eden Eleanor